MicrosoftDocs/SupportArticles-docs/Outlook/Mac/calendars/cannot-move-meetings-between-calendars.md

 ## Workaround

-The workaround is to forward the meeting to the account that you want the calendar item to be moved.
+The workaround is to forward the meeting to the account that you want the calendar item to be moved to.

 ## More information